cs3157-borowski/recitations/recitation_2/bit_operators.md

 # Compilation and Makefiles

 ### Separate Compilation
-Suppose we want to build an executable, `myprogram`, which comprises from:
+Suppose we want to build an executable, `myprogram`, which comprises of:

 `myprogram.c`: